gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-building.rst

 Active intakes are much more efficient and effective in picking up common game elements such as balls, cubes, and rectangular prisms than claws.
-This has been a widely accepted rule; many Worlds-level robots over the years use intakes.
+This has been a widely accepted rule;
+many Worlds-level robots over the years use intakes.
-**The exception** is that a claw should be used for irregularly shaped objects that would be impossible to control via intake; for example, the relic in Relic Recovery.
+**The exception** is that a claw should be used for irregularly shaped objects that would be impossible to control via intake;
+for example, the relic in Relic Recovery.

 Intakes have two major advantages over claws.

-1. Intakes can control multiple game elements at a time
+1. Intakes can control multiple game elements at a time.
 2. Intakes are indiscriminate at picking up objects, making them much more efficient.

 Claws can only pick up one object at a time, and the driver needs to aim the claw at that specific object to grab it.